tagnja/blog/source/draft/mysql-explain.md

 ### select_type

+The type of SELECT.

 - SIMPLE: Simple [`SELECT`](https://dev.mysql.com/doc/refman/8.0/en/select.html) (not using [`UNION`](https://dev.mysql.com/doc/refman/8.0/en/union.html) or subqueries)
-- PRIMARY
-- UNION
+- PRIMARY: Outermost SELECT.
-- DEPENDENT UNION
+- UNION: Second or later SELECT statement in a UNION.
+- DEPENDENT UNION: Second or later SELECT statement in a UNION, dependent on outer query.
-- UNION RESULT
+- UNION RESULT: Result of a UNION.
-- SUBQUERY
-- DEPENDENT SUBQUERY
+- SUBQUERY: First SELECT in subquery.
+- DEPENDENT SUBQUERY: First SELECT in subquery, dependent on outer query
-- DERIVED
+- DERIVED: Derived table.
-- DEPENDENT DERIVED
+- DEPENDENT DERIVED: Derived table dependent on another table
 - MATERIALIZED: Materialized subquery. **Subquery** materialization uses an in-memory temporary table when possible, falling back to on-disk storage if the table becomes too large.
 See Section 8.4.
 4, “Internal Temporary Table Use in **MySQL**”.
 If materialization is not used, the optimizer sometimes rewrites a noncorrelated **subquery** as a correlated **subquery**.
-- UNCACHETABLE SUBQUERY
-  UNCACHETABLE UNION
+- UNCACHETABLE SUBQUERY: A subquery for which the result cannot be cached and must be re-evaluated for each row of the outer query.
+  UNCACHETABLE UNION: The second or later select in a UNION that belongs to an uncacheable subquery.

 `DEPENDENT` typically signifies the use of a correlated subquery.
 See [Section 13.2.11.7, “Correlated Subqueries”](https://dev.mysql.com/doc/refman/8.0/en/correlated-subqueries.html).